Overview | Workshops | Weight Charts & Other Resources | Training Videos & Presentations | County Weight Information

 Who Should Attend

 Trucking entities who want to load to the maximum legal weight possible.
 Scale operators, farm truck owners and operators, aggregate haulers, truck manufacturers who configure truck axles and tires, township and county authorities who influence truck route weights, any company representative who influences the purchase or alteration of new trucks, out-of-state companies who need to understand and comply with Minnesota's legal weight limits, and truck driving students.

 Please Note: This is not a “permitting” class for those who haul over-dimensional or overweight equipment that requires an oversize permit from either the state or county agencies.
 The class does cover the permit requirement for harvest and timber commodities and the 10 percent winter-load-increase (WLI) permit for trucks operating on Interstate highways.

-For questions regarding course content, please contact course instructor Greg Hayes at 218-684-1764 or GAHayes@gmail.com.
+With questions regarding course content, please contact email@example.com.

-This program is funded by the Minnesota Department of Transportation (MnDOT), in cooperation with Alexandria Technical College and the University of Minnesota.
-Facilitated by the College of Continuing Education, University of Minnesota.
+This program is funded by the Minnesota Department of Transportation (MnDOT) and administered by the Center for Transportation Studies at the University of Minnesota.